i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-bi/bi-setup.md

 The first real step after the initial system-startup should be changing the password.

-To change the password, select option `4) System settings` from the menu.
+To change the admin users password, select option `8) i-Vertix BI settings` from the menu.

-Now select option `5) Change password`.
+Now select option `5) change user password`.

 You can now enter your new password.

->It is strongly recommended to choose a strong password, as there is no further SSH restriction (such as ssh-keys) implemented.
+> It is strongly recommended to choose a strong password, as there is no further SSH restriction (such as ssh-keys) implemented.

 ### Network configuration